 Support him?
 I wanted to scream “He’s had a lifetime to get used to the idea of his secret little world and focus solely on his own needs.
 To hell with him and his needs!
 Somebody please look at me and see that I am drowning!
 Help ME!”

 That weekend, we walking dead were actually taught that we should check our husband’s sheets and underwear every day for evidence of wet dreams, as that was a good indicator that he was no longer “acting out”.
 While I refused, many other wives seemed to think that was a valid suggestion.

 To this day, it makes me sick for all of us.
 A sex addict promoting such advice to a defenseless and broken spouse at their most vulnerable time in life is unconscionable.

 Please don’t misunderstand this as judgement.
 I made many, many other grave mistakes, but checking his underwear just didn’t happen to be one of mine.
-I have my share of shortcomings and faults (you know, because I’m a human) – the type of faults these men are all too willing to point out so the focus never lands on them.
+I have my share of shortcomings and faults (you know, because I’m a human) – the type of faults these men like to falsely equate to their secret “mistakes”.

 I’ve since learned that my faults had nothing to do with his hidden addiction.
 His deviancy began in childhood, and was well into it’s maturity long before I met him.
 Unbeknownst to me, I just happened to be the unlucky one he thought could rescue him out of his sickness.

 Some might say he preyed upon my naiveté.
 In my defense, it must be said that many sex addicts are personality disordered, gifted at deception and manipulation.
 They tend to focus like a laser beam on capable, competent, loyal, empathetic, trusting women.
 Apparently we’re magnets for liars.

 Thanks to the groundbreaking work of Dr. Omar Minwalla, author of the article “The Secret Sexual Basement” we now know that the discovery of a partner’s sex addiction causes deep trauma that needs immediate, appropriate treatment.